Modern Minimalist Garden Design in India: Aangan to Correa

 • Water Features

-Large reflecting pool or multiple water elements with professional systems
+Large reflecting pool or full Mughal water axis with professional filtration

 • Structures

-Custom structures, outdoor kitchen, premium screening and shade elements
+Custom pergola, outdoor kitchen, premium laser-cut screens, multiple shade elements

 • Lighting